- Home

 Clinic Operations

 OBT also operates its own clinics and super markets for their employees and local residents to use because the development of social infrastructure is insufficient in Papua New Guinea.
 In neighboring villages, OBT nurses periodically visit neighboring villages to perform infant health checkups and provide advice to the sick as well as conduct educational activities.
-Patient transfers to larger hospitals are also provided.

 The Open Bay Clinic is staffed day and night by health workers employed by OBT, who provide general medical care, deliveries, and medications, and also receive inpatients and transport critical patients over land and sea to large hospitals.
 The patients receiving care are not only employees and their families but also many people who travel from far away for treatment.

-Activities in the United States
+Activities in United States

-Social Contribution Activities Through the Housing Business
+Social Contribution Activities through the Housing Business

-MainVue Day
+Mainview Day

 MainVue Homes of Sumitomo Forestry Group set up MainVue Day in 2015 as a day each year for employees to participate in volunteer activities.
 This program both works as an ongoing philanthropic activity and also an opportunity to reflect on a corporate philosophy that focuses on giving back to society.